 Philadelphia, PA 19131

-PLEASE NOTE: these hikes will have some challenging sections that require agility.
-Because we will occasionally venture off trail, you are encouraged to wear sturdy hiking boots and rugged outerwear that can withstand scrapes from sharp sticks and branches (please… no fashion or formal wear! haha).
+Please note: These hikes will have some challenging sections that require agility.
+Since we will occasionally venture off trail, you are encouraged to wear sturdy hiking boots and rugged outerwear that can withstand scrapes from sharp sticks and branches (please… no fashion or formal wear!:)).

 KNOW BEFORE YOU GO:

-- There are nearby bathrooms along the hike route.
+- Unfortunately, there are no bathrooms along the hike route so please plan accordingly.

 This event will take place in light rain or snow.
 In the event of heavy rain, snow, or other severe conditions, the event will be cancelled and attendees are eligible for a full refund.